ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Low Complexity

 Description: Channel number and sample rate have to be read from the corresponding audio element.
-Audio stream is stripped from ADTS headers and normal Matroska frame based muxing scheme is applied.
+The audio stream is stripped from ADTS headers and normal Matroska frame based muxing scheme is applied.

 Initialization: none